In the new series of articles, we are exploring the world of project management and learning about its concepts, tricks, and methodologies.

 - The client requested a new deadline.
 It is common in the software development world to try and schedule new releases to align with certain events.
 The company might, all of a sudden, decide to move launch just before the top industry expo starts, or the CEO would like to impress shareholders at the board meeting.

 - It is also possible that the team wants to get a head start at the beginning of the project.
 Let’s say the current project timeline is 12 weeks, and the schedule is pretty packed.
 The project manager anticipates that something might go wrong at some point down the line, so it would be good to earn a few extra points before things get messy.
-So, what they do then is select a few tasks and fast track them when the team is still fresh and energized and won’t be exhausted from a little extra push.
+So, what they do then is review the timeline in the online calendar planner select a few tasks and fast track them when the team is still fresh and energized and won’t be exhausted from a little extra push.
 And just like that, they can win up to a few weeks and continue working at a more relaxed pace with less pressure.

 Pros and cons of using the project fast tracking technique